 - In the Contents pane, turn off the Campground_Buffers layer.

 The Tussock_Within_Buffers layer has four features, corresponding to the four selected campground buffers.
-You'll change the symbol for the layer so you can see through it.

 - In the Contents pane, right-click the Tussock_Within_Buffers layer and click Attribute Table .

 - In the table, right-click the BUFF_DIST field heading and click Hide Field .
 Hide the ORIG_FID, Shape_Length, and Shape_Area fields also.